Webdev-Group-Project/GroupProject/README.md

 # GroupProject
-# Here's the init for the new project
+Here's the init for the new project - SF
-# - Sam Fitzgerald